tmansuroglu/acronis-interview-question/SOLUTION.md

 # STEP 2: RESEARCH

 - I read some articles and talked with AI.
 Now everything makes sense.
-- When the project is run with `npm run dev` public folder is watched for changes by nextjs.
+- When you run `npm run dev`, the public folder is watched for changes by nextjs.
-- When running a production build, public folder is not watched for changes.
-It is cached at the state of build time.
+- When you run a production build, the public folder is not watched for changes.
+It is cached at the build time.
 - `Dockerfile` content shows that `docker-compose up`command runs a production build.
 So, the problem occurs.

 ### Question: By default, is there any folder served dynamically by nextjs?